James Maxwell

 Derby Trial Winners Who Delivered

-The Lingfield Derby Trial has produced some genuinely notable winners over the years.
+The Lingfield Derby Trial has produced some notable winners over the years.
 Perhaps the most famous is Reference Point, who won the 1987 Trial before going on to claim the Derby at Epsom under Steve Cauthen.
-That performance validated the Lingfield trial as a serious Classic pointer and gave the course a moment of reflected glory that's still remembered today.
+That season, Reference Point was trained by Henry Cecil and ranked among the leading three-year-olds in Britain.
+His win at Lingfield was clinical โ he moved through the field smoothly on the home turn and drew clear in the final furlong with something to spare.
+That performance validated the Lingfield trial as a serious Classic pointer and gave the course a moment of reflected glory that's still remembered.

 The First Winter Derby